-For more information about the background study process and disqualifying crimes, contact Roger Golden, Minnesota Department of Human Services, at 651-297-7014.
+For more information about the background study process and disqualifying crimes, contact the Minnesota Department of Human Services, at 651-296-3802.

 Addiction Counseling A.S.
 Degree

 This A.S. degree is designed for persons without a degree.

 (Listed below are required courses we suggest students choose from during their first semester in this program.)